esamattis/piler/README.md

 </pre>

+#### Script order

-Script tags will be rendered in following order.
+Scripts will be rendered in following order in the browser.

 1. server.scriptURL()
 2. Scripts automatically loaded from the filesystem in alphabetical order
 3. server.share()
 4. server.exec()
-5. response.share() - as inline script
+5. response.share() as inline script
-6. response.exec() - as inline script
+6. response.exec() as inline script

+Production mode concatenates 2-4 levels into a single request.

 ### Settings